CZ2508444186/WenboYu_CSI3140_A3/README.md

 * Wenbo Yu 300161788

 ## Introduction
-Assignment3 file and README is in /version/v02_Assignment3
+Assignment3 files and README is in /version/v02_Assignment3